Ares-Developers/Ares-docs/new/gattlingcycle.rst

 the last weapon until the target is destroyed or the unit is given another order.

-By the use of :tag:`FireOnce` on the last weapon stage the gattling can be made to switch back to the first stage and start spinning up again.
+By the use of :tag:`FireOnce=yes` on the last weapon stage the gattling can be made to switch back to the first stage and start spinning up again.
 This workaround comes with side effects; the most notable is that the unit will lose its target and thus may not fire at a single unit continuously.

 :tagdef:`[TechnoType]Gattling.Cycle=boolean`
   When the last :tag:`Stage` or :tag:`EliteStage` is completed, the counter